lichtie/community-docker-build-secret/README.md

 1. **Image Configuration**: All Docker image inputs (buildArgs, tags, context, etc.) are defined in a single `imageConfig` object for maintainability.

-2. **Replacement Trigger**: A trigger value (`configTrigger`) is created by stringifying the `imageConfig`.
-This changes whenever any configuration input changes.
+2. **Replacement Trigger**: A trigger value `imageConfig` changes whenever any configuration input changes.

 3. **Stash Resource**: A `pulumi.Stash` stores the CodeArtifact token with:

-   - `replacementTrigger`: Set to `configTrigger` - causes the Stash to replace when config changes
+   - `replacementTrigger`: Set to `imageConfig` - causes the Stash to replace when config changes
    - `ignoreChanges: ["input"]`: Prevents the Stash from updating when the token value changes

 4. **Image Build**: The Docker image uses the token from the Stash as a build arg, ensuring it gets the fresh token whenever the Stash is replaced.